AdReNa-lab/Optimising-Light-Source-Positioning/README.md

 **Plot_Save_Results.m**

 To visualise the illumination profile of the remaining positional configureations, Plot_Save_Results.m will provide a colormap represening illumination profile and the relative positions of the light sources.
 It will also provide the positional information of the light source, the total flux, and the standard deviation of the flux.

+## Contribution Guidelines

+To report bugs or seek support please open an issue on this repository.
+Contributions to the software are welcome; please open an issue for further discussion.

-## Example usage
+## Example Usage & Automated Test

 A system is being designed to image thin layer chromatography plates which are 100 x 80mm in size.
 The imaging device is to be placed at the centre of the system at a height of 110mm.
 The maximum dimensions of the system are 200 x 160mm.
 Four LED light sources are available which will be placed around the system across two axes of symmetry.
 It is desired to determine the optimal position of the light sources to provide even illumination while maintaining sufficient flux to acheive high quality images.
+Running the software as is should produce the same results as this example.

 <p align="center">
     <img src="https://github.com/adrena-lab/Optimising-Light-Source-Positioning/blob/Code/Figures/Schematic.png" width="300">